Browse

 Paying for Your Home Modification

-Home modification for seniors and persons with disabilities cost money, and they can amount to tens of thousands of dollars.
+Home modifications for seniors and persons with disabilities cost money, and they can amount to tens of thousands of dollars.
 Many people don’t have the finances to afford these modifications.
 That is why there are grants to help seniors and persons with disabilities fund their accessibility projects.

 Here are a few ways to get funding for a home modification: